systragroup/quetzal-network-editor-doc/docs/04_networks.md

 - Modify road links individually by right clicking on the road link to edit
 - Filter by anyway field desired and edit every link of a type
-- Select multiple road links by selecting an area on the map (right click) and edit selected info
+- Select multiple road links by selecting an area on the map (right click) and edit selected info.
+You can also Ctrl+Click on links to add/remove them from the selection.

 ![Alt text](/networks_6.png)